What is Throughput? How is it calculated? Get to know real-world scenarios to gain a deep understanding and boost your software’s performance.

 You can measure throughput by dividing the total output (e.g., units processed, transactions completed) by the time taken.
 Formula: Throughput = Total Output / Total Time

-This applies to financial operations such as processing loan applications, clearing transactions in payment systems, or managing batch data transfers in banking platforms.
+This applies to financial operations such as processing loan applications, clearing transactions in payment systems, or managing batch data transfers in banking platforms, all of which are integral to any streamlined business process.

 What Do You Mean by Network Throughput?